 The Story of the Holy Infant of Atocha

-The devotion to the Santo Niño de Atocha orginated in
+devotion to the Santo Niño de Atocha originated in

 Spain; it is said to be related to Our Lady of Atocha, who is mentioned

 in the "Cantigas" of King Alphonse the Wise in the 13th Century.
-During
+In 711

 battles between Catholics and Moors were common.
 The latter invaded the

-town of Atocha and were victorious keeping many Catholics captive and
+town of Atocha, near Madrid, and were victorious keeping many Catholics

 even prevented the villagers from bringing food and water to the